Tom-MITRE/iGov/README.md

 ### openid/iGov repo
-Within the iGov WG, we've been talking about shifting to markdown in GitHub from Bitbucket and XML.
-Not "if", but "when".
+Within the iGov WG, we've been talking about shifting to **markdown** in GitHub from Bitbucket and XML.
-The draft is pasted here.

 Bitbucket repo: https://bitbucket.org/openid/igov